macmv/Tilt/README.md

 This is my third [Gosu](https://www.libgosu.org/) game.
 Use the arrow keys to tilt the board.
-Get all of the green peaces into the center hole to win!
+Get all of the green pieces into the center hole to win!